 | Log in

-Collette Shine has been a member of NAPO-NY since 2008.
-A strong believer in the importance of volunteering and education, Collette right away volunteered as webinar chair.
-She soon moved onto the NAPO-NY Board in the role of Professional Development Director (PDD) where she served for four years.
+Collette Shine founded Organize and Shine, LLC after joining NAPO-NY in 2008.
+A strong believer in volunteering and education, Collette started volunteering as webinar chair.
+She soon moved to the NAPO-NY Board as Professional Development Director, a position she held for four years.

-Currently serving in the role as President of the chapter, Collette looks forward to continuing to bring her energy and excitement to NAPO-NY.
-She is committed to strengthening NAPO-NY’s community of professional organizers and trusted colleagues in a professional yet supportive way as well as supporting the members of the NAPO-NY Board.
+Currently serving her second year as President of the chapter, Collette looks forward to continuing to bring her energy and excitement to NAPO.
+She is committed to strengthening NAPO's community of professional organizers and trusted colleagues in a professional yet supportive way as well as supporting the NAPO-NY Board.

-In addition to being a member of NAPO, Collette is a member of the Institute for Challenging Disorganization (ICD) as well as the Association of Personal Photo Organizers (APPO).
+In addition to being a member of NAPO, Collette is a member of the Institute for Challenging Disorganization (ICD) and the Association of Personal Photo Organizers (APPO).

 Alyssa Younger, President of Master Plan Organizers, has been organizing New York residents and businesses since 2004.
 She not only helps individuals get organized in their homes and businesses but she also teaches time management and goal setting skills.
 She has served at the chapter’s Membership Director since 2007 and received her certification as a Certified Professional Organizer that same year.

 Alyssa is also a member of the Institute of Chronic Disorganization.
 She uses many of these skills when working with her clients who struggle to manage extraordinary circumstances such as Depression and Traumatic Brain Injury.
 In her free time, Alyssa enjoys traveling to other countries where she often volunteers her time to those in need and enjoys sharing her organizing skills.